CaliStyle/trailpack-proxy-generics/README.md

 ## Generic features that require adapters built with love from [Cali-Style](https://cali-style.com)

 Generics are common features that every web application needs but implements differently.
 The result of a Generic is a normalized way of handling these different services.
-For example: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, whatever you need!
+For example: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, whatever you need!

 Can you think of a generic we missed?
 Create a PR!